-Although two completely different issues, runner’s knee and jumper’s knee can both be caused by overuse.
+Although two completely different issues, the runner’s knee, and jumper’s knee can both be caused by overuse.
 Jumper’s knee or patellar tendonitis is pain that is centralized to just below the kneecap and results when the tendon connecting your shin bone to your knee cap becomes inflamed.
-Runner’s knee happens when the nerves in the tendons, bone and tissue sense a dull, aching pain in the front of the knee.
+Runner’s knee happens when the nerves in the tendons, bone, and tissue sense a dull, aching pain in the front of the knee.
 Symptoms of jumper’s knee include knee tenderness or pain when stretching or swelling in the knee.
-If you’re experiencing any knee pain, it’s crucial to receive a proper medical examination to determine what the underlying cause of the knee pain is.
+If you’re experiencing any knee pain, it’s crucial to receive a proper medical examination to determine what the underlying cause of the knee pain.

 Does Patellofemoral pain syndrome go away?